Identity Fraud: How to Protect Your Identity Data, Accounts and Money During the Coronavirus Crisis

 - Stealing devices or finding lost/misplaced devices in public places.

 - Attacking the organizations you interact with: Unfortunately this is out of your control somewhat, but it’s no less serious.
-There were 1,473 reported corporate breaches in 2019, up 17% year-on-year.
+There were 1,473 reported corporate leaks in 2019, up 17% year-on-year.

 - Harvesting card details covertly from the sites you shop with.
 Incidents involving this kind of “web skimming” increased 26% in March as more users flocked to e-commerce sites during lockdown.